cronvel/kung-fig/doc/KFG.md

-# The Wonderful KFG format
+# The Wonderful KFG Format

 The **KFG** format is the **Kung-Fig** file format, and it does wonders for all your config and data files.
 It's like .cfg on steroid!